 *Expected earnings via traditional banks are calculated based on a national average rate listed by FDIC (Source: https://www.fdic.gov/regulations/resources/rates).
-Expected earnings for CNote are calculated using a projected 2.5% yield.
+Expected earnings for CNote are calculated using a projected 2.75% yield.
 Expected earnings are presented for comparison purposes only and are not a promise of future results.
 This graph is for illustration purposes only and is not a representation, warranty, or guarantee of future investment performance.
+Note that CNote is not FDIC insured.
 Future rates may be different.
 You should not rely on this graph in and of itself to make any investment decisions.

-- We invest 100% of your savings into highly vetted community lenders who have a decade-plus track record of repaying all of their investors in full.
+- We invest 100% of your savings into top-performing community lenders who have decades-long track records of repaying all of their investors in full.

-- We then take that 2.5% return and give it back to you instead of keeping all the profits for CNote.
+- We then pass those repayments on to you in the form of your 2.75% return, instead of keeping all the profits for CNote.

 Like any innovation, A does not equal B. Lyft is not a Taxi and RedFin is not Coldwell Banker.
 Similarly, CNote is not a Bank.
 Because we are not a bank (depository institution), CNote is not eligible for FDIC coverage.
 That does not mean we take the safety and security of your funds any less seriously.
 Please visit our Safety & Performance section so you can understand what steps we have taken to safeguard your dollars – today, tomorrow, and always.

 Along with being a low-risk investment option, CNote is also impact focused.
 CNote invests your money with community lenders who have a long track record of financial stability and are committed to supporting underserved communities and investing in women & minority entrepreneurs.
 Your investment helps small businesses grow, and funds community development projects like affordable housing and community centers.

 That means that on top of earning more, you can feel good knowing that 100% of your money goes to support greater financial equity in this country.